Relative double commutants in coronas of separable C*-algebras: Extensions of C* -algebras and absorption properties

-where $A \hookrightarrow B(H)$ is a faithful unital essential representation of $A$ on the separable infinite-dimensional Hilbert space~$H$, and showed that this extension is absorbing in the nuclear sense.
-This extension is also trivial in the nuclear sense (lemma~12 in~ \cite{EK}).
-We will call the Busby map of this extension the Kasparov extension, in honor of Kasparov's work, and will denote the map $\Kasp\colon A\to\Mbkbk$.
-The main property of the Kasparov extension $\Kasp$ that we will use is that the range of the map $\Kasp$ is contained in a copy of the Calkin algebra that is unitally embedded in the corona $\Mbkbk$.
+where $A \hookrightarrow B(\mathcal H)$ is some faithful essential representation of $A$ on the separable infinite-dimensional Hilbert space~$\hs$, and showed that it is, when not unital, absorbing in Kasparov's sense \cite[pg.
+560, Lemma 1]{KasparovKK}.
+A very similar proof shows that, in our terminology, when unital, the extension is absorbing in the nuclear sense (i.e. it absorbs trivial unital and weakly nuclear extensions).
+This extension is furthermore trivial in the nuclear sense (lemma~12 in~ \cite{EK}).
+We will call the Busby map of this extension the Kasparov extension, in honor of Kasparov's work, and will denote this map $\Kasp\colon A\to\Mbkbk$.
+The Kasparov extension is not unique, unless an equivalence relation is applied, but such an equivalence relation is implicit in Kasparov's theory.
+Hence we may as well refer to this extension as the Kasparov extension.
+The main property of the Kasparov extension $\Kasp$ that we will use is that the range of the map $\Kasp$ is contained in a copy of the Calkin algebra that is unitally embedded in the corona, $\Mbkbk$.